HarperDB/documentation/docs/developers/applications/index.md

 Before we get started, let's clarify some terminology that is used throughout the documentation.

-**Components** are the high-level concept for modules that extend the Harper core platform adding additional functionality.
-The application you will build here is a component.
+**Components** are the high-level concept for any modules that extend the Harper core platform adding additional functionality.
+The application you will build here is a type of component.
 In addition to applications, components also encompass extensions.

 > We are actively working to disambiguate the terminology.
 When you see "component", such as in the Operations API or CLI, it generally refers to an application.
 We will do our best to clarify exactly which classification of a component whenever possible.